Friday, 10/18/2024 8pm, $15 tix Audio For The Arts recording studio 7 S Blair St # 1, Madison, WI 53703

 Garver is a foodie and wellness destination for locals and out-of-towners alike, benefiting from the close proximity and future programming with Olbrich Botanical Gardens and Olbrich Park.

-The mission of LunART Festival is to support, inspire, promote, and celebrate women in the arts through public performances, exhibitions, workshops, and interdisciplinary collaboration; thus enriching our community and creating a welcoming space for learning and experimentation.
+The mission of LunART Festivalis to support, inspire, promote, and celebrate women in the arts through public performances, exhibitions, workshops, and interdisciplinary collaboration; thus enriching our community and creating a welcoming space for learning and experimentation.
 This international art festival features engaging and accessible events and concerts in Madison, an educational program for emerging composers, as well as community building events for artists.
 LunART interweaves art forms throughout events, offering diverse and exciting programming, where creativity is queen!

 Join us for a Playhouse Gallery Reception from 6 PM – 8 PM!
+Art Discussion with Kelly Parks Snider starts at 6:30 PM!

 We are women united against hate.
 We are mothers, sisters, grandmother and caretakers.
 We are joined together purposely to shine a light, capture attention, and push back against injustice.